Aimeedeer/coconut-report/content/report/2020-04-19-a-proof-of-work-week.md

 #### Business

-- Working in progress business plan.
+- Working in progress business plan

 #### Build on CKB